Cikro/finance-app-backend/README.md

 ## Choices of Technology

-### Dot Net
+### Dotnet Core
+Version 2.2.6
 Since I know some ES6 JavaScript I initially I had planned to use Node Express for this server.
 There appears to be as more jobs in my area using other frameworks.
-Supported by Microsoft, I chose Dot Net.
+Supported by Microsoft, I chose Dotnet Core.
 Dot Net has many useful standard libraries which may be beneficial as the project grows.

 ### NGINX
 It's apparently very common to use NGINX as a reverse proxy.
 It would be a good place to implement SSL authentication to decouple it from the actual program logic.